Progress Monitoring and Curriculum-Based Measurement

 ---

 This is where most teachers, and most CBM guides, stop.
 They explain the four-point decision rule, note that an intervention change is required, and leave the teacher to figure out what that change should be.
-The result is what Stecker, Fuchs, and Fuchs (2005) identified as the central implementation failure of CBM: teachers collect the data, see the flat trendline, and do not know what to do next.
+Stecker, Fuchs, and Fuchs (2005) identified the main problem with CBM implementation.
+Teachers collect the data and see the flat trendline, but do not know what to do next.

 The Friday Data / Tuesday Pivot addresses this gap directly.
 When you score Friday's probe and see that four consecutive points have fallen below the aimline, you need a systematic protocol to decide what to change by Tuesday.
 Not a vague aspiration to 'try something different'; a structured diagnostic sequence.